Skip to content

 • Use riddles to direct the search team to each subsequent hiding spot

-Need some quieter crafty time?
-Kids of all ages can enjoy creating handmade scratch art paper, and then using it to draw dramatic fireworks designs.
+Need some quieter craft time?
+Kids and adults of all ages will enjoy creating handmade scratch art with dramatic fireworks designs.

-For this activity, you’ll need cardstock, crayons, black acrylic paint (with a little dish soap), foam brushes, and toothpicks—a quick order from Walmart or Amazon should take care of any supplies you don’t have on hand.
+For this fun July 4th activity, you’ll need cardstock, crayons, black acrylic paint (with a bit of dish soap), foam brushes, and toothpicks.
+A quick order from Walmart or Amazon should take care of any supplies you don’t have available.

 fireworks scratch art for july 4th